White Croatia: Dispute

-The DAI has other contradictory information.
-Although the Croats are described as living near the Franks in the West, they were said to be subject to repeated raids by the Pecheneg, who lived far to the East of this territory.
-The DAI says that the Pechenegs lived north of the Hungarians, and that the Croats bordered the Hungarians on the south.
+The De Administrando Imperio has other contradictory information.
+It describes the Croats as living near the Franks in the West and bordered by the Hungarians on the south, while also claiming the Croats were subject to repeated raids by the Pecheneg, who are said to live north of the Hungarians.
 These chapters are known to have been based on several archival sources.
-Already the 19th century scholars, and later the likes of Łowmiański, Sedov and Majorov among others, concluded that the DAI mistakenly referred to 7th-century location and migration of the Croats based on partial information of their location in the 9-10th century, and the information was from different sources when the account was compiled.
-Francis Dvornik (1956) considered that in the mid-6th century Croats lived and White Croatia included territory between Dniester and Lusatian Neisse rivers, but other scholars conclude that the Croats in the 7th century did not live yet near the territory of Bohemia, and Łowmiański considered that the Bohemian location and existence of the Croats is disputable even in the 10th century. Živković emphasized that White Croatia in the 7th century could not border Francia because "the Frankish borders had been far more towards the west", and Frankish sources do not mention and know anything about the Croats implying they must have lived much further to the East. Łowmiański criticized that some historians are primarily relying on and using a source from the South (DAI) instead of many other sources from the North which are more reliable to determine the location of the Croats and Croatia.
-Those sources mention Croats and Croatia at the Carpathian Mountains and never around river Elbe (Bohemia).
+The 19th century scholars, and later Łowmiański, Sedov, and Majorov, among others, concluded that the De Administrando Imperio mistakenly referred to 7th-century location and migration of the Croats based on partial information of their location in the 9-10th century, and that the account was compiled from different sources.
+Francis Dvornik (1956) thought that in the mid-6th century White Croatia included territory between Dniester and Lusatian Neisse rivers, but other scholars conclude that the Croats in the 7th century did not yet live near the territory of Bohemia; and Łowmiański thought the location of Bohemia and existence of the Croats was disputable even in the 10th century. Živković emphasized that White Croatia in the 7th century could not border Francia because "the Frankish borders had been far more towards the west."
+Frankish sources also do not mention anything about the Croats, implying they must have lived much further to the East. Łowmiański criticized some historians for primarily relying on and using a source from the South - the De Administrando Imperio - instead of many other sources from the North, which are more reliable for determining the location of the Croats and Croatia.
+Those northern sources mention Croats and Croatia at the Carpathian Mountains and never around the river Elbe.

-In the 13th chapter which described the Hungarian neighbors, Franks to the West, Pechenegs to the North, and Moravians to the South, it is also mentioned that "on the other side of the mountains, the Croats are neighboring the Turks", however as are mentioned Pechenegs to the North while in the 4th century the Croats are mentioned as the Southern neighbors of the Hungarians, the account is of uncertain meaning, but most probably is referring to Croats living "on the other side" of Carpathian Mountains.
+In the 13th chapter, which describes the Croats as having Hungarians neighbors with Franks to the west, Pechenegs to the north, and Moravians to the south, the De Administrando Imperio also claims that "on the other side of the mountains, the Croats are neighboring the Turks."
+Taken together, this account does not make much logical sense, but most probably refers to Croats living "on the other side" of Carpathian Mountains.